shap0011/25F_CST8911/Lab3/Lab3_README.md

 <img src="./screenshots/9_Load-Balancing_Options.png" alt="Load Balancing Options" title="Load Balancing Options" width="1000"/>

-- tag that was created
+- Tag that was created

 <img src="./screenshots/10_Tags_that_was_created.png" alt="Tags that was created" title="Tags that was created" width="500"/>

 <u>Step 2:</u>

-Screenshot showing that all resources were deleted
+**Screenshot showing that all resources were deleted**

 <img src="./screenshots/11_All_Resources_were_deleted.png" alt="All resources were deleted" title="All resources were deleted" width="500"/>